hurtigruten/enzo/README.md

 The flag can also be added on a system level if desired using ```setx /M```

 # TODO
+* Add Allotment based Tours (need a list of allotment ids from PG for the Tour)
 * Retry if requests failed? (after wait?)
 * Build a deploy pipeline